 According to a RiskIQ report, the number of apps has reached the point of more than 8.9 million.
 But stiff competition is the last challenge you face when you advertise mobile apps.
 As mobile devices have become commonplace, developers and affiliates should become more sophisticated, never missing a single chance to expose their offers.

-How to make your mobile app or the affiliate offer you run stand out?
+How to make your mobile app stand out?
 There are tried-and-true ways, actually.
-Today, you will have a double focus on mobile app advertising: from the point of an app owner and an affiliate marketer.
+Today, you will have a double focus on mobile app advertising: from the point of reaching an app owner and and an outstaffed pro (e.g., an affiliate marketer.)
 Your mobile app marketing strategy will vary depending on the means you use, but be sure you will get some powerful insights right now.

 Mobile app advertising specifics